Programming-Hero-Next-Level-Development/assignment-3/README.md

           sortOrder: The order of sorting, either 'asc' or 'desc' (e.g., ?sortOrder=asc).
           minPrice: The minimum price for filtering (e.g., ?minPrice=1000).
-          maxPrice: The maximum price for filtering (e.g., ?maxPrice=5000). l         ocation: The location for filtering (e.g., ?location=chattogram).
+          maxPrice: The maximum price for filtering (e.g., ?maxPrice=5000).
+          location: The location for filtering (e.g., ?location=chattogram).
           searchTerm: The search query string for searching cows (e.g., ?query=Dhaka).
-(Search Fields should be location, breed, category)
+(Search Fields should be location, breed, and category)

 Response: An array of cow listing objects that match the provided filters, limited to the specified page and limit.